Gilberto-Mascena/How-to-create-a-macOS-installer-without-a-Mac/README.md

 5. _As highlighted in the title above, the section in red downloads the macOS Ventura recovery and just copies it.
 The same goes for other versions._

-6. _Open a terminal in the macrecovery folder and type `python3`, press space and paste the copied url.
+6. _Open a terminal in the macrecovery folder and type `python`, press space and paste the copied url.
 Press Enter and wait_

 <div>
     <img src="./assets/windows/download macos-win.png">